'Everything is out of our control': San Francisco eases into lockdown

 Cosentino said the government needed to do more to help unemployed workers and others who are vulnerable.
 "We need to make sure they are taken care of, or we're not going to have anything left to come back to," he said.

-And at a free outdoor gym in the Marina district, more than a dozen people were working out Tuesday evening, but with a twist: many of them wore gloves.
-People jogging by seemed to be keeping a distance of at least six feet from each other, as required by the public health order.
+And at a free outdoor gym in the Marina district, more than a dozen people were working out Tuesday evening, but with a twist: Many of them wore gloves.
+People jogging by seemed to be keeping at least 6 feet from one another, as required by the public health order.

 There were other signs of bracing for danger.
-On Polk Street, a commercial strip in San Francisco that would otherwise have been full of people celebrating St. Patrick’s Day, two bars instead featured plywood over their glass windows as if they were expecting a storm or intruders.
+On Polk Street, a commercial strip that would otherwise have been full of people celebrating St. Patrick's Day, two bars instead featured plywood over their glass windows, as if they were expecting a storm or intruders.

 But in some places, there was also deep frustration with how the city appeared to freeze in time.